kigold/complex-number-lib/README.md

 #####Running test using node to run Jasmine
 This option is posible only if you have node and npm installed, and cloned the entire repository
 1. cd into the repository directory
-2. type ``` npm install -g```
+2. type ``` npm install -save```
+3. change directory to 'mathx'
-2. type  ``` jasmin-node spec``` this should reference the spec directory containing the complex-spec.js file
+4. type  ``` jasmin-node spec``` this should reference the spec directory containing the complex-spec.js file The test cases are found in './mathx/spec/complex-spec.js', you can expand the test coverage by adding more test cases.
 #####Running test via web browser
-1. From the repository download, copy all files into your project root directory ('what you actually need are, lib, spec, and SpecRunner.html)
+1. From the repository downloaded, copy all files into your project root directory ('what you actually need are, lib , spec, and SpecRunner.html)
 2.Comment the first line in the 'complex-spec.js file'
 ```javascript
 //var Complex = require("../complex");
 ```
 3. open the 'SpecRunner.html' with your browser.

-These tests basically tests all the functionality of the Class You can add to the test cases by editing the './spec/complex-spec.js' file
+These tests basically all the functionality of the Class You can add to the test cases by editing the './math/spec/complex-spec.js' file

 ###Deployment
 Look at installation.

 ###Built With
-node.js
+The Complex class was built with javascript only.
+The Command User Interface however was made possible with the aid of the following:
-chalk
+* chalk
+* commander
+* vorpal

 ### Class Methods
 ####Initialisation